"Why couldn't have Onus told us sooner to see the High Priest?" said a high-pitched and clear voice above the whistling winds.

 "Excuse me," said a mild voice.

-Yohan was the only one to not immediately follow the attendant's request.
+Yohan was the only one who did not follow the attendant's request immediately.
 Over the shuffling and clinking of cloaks pulled aside to take daggers, swords, and pistols off of belts, he asked, "What will happen to our things?
 What about our supplies?"

 Demitri and the others exchanged glances or shot looks at the lieutenant.
 Some even shook their heads.